Stormbound-Games/stormbound-kitty/docs/KNOWN_ISSUES.md

 And I believe this is because [module-alias does not work with ESM](https://github.com/ilearnio/module-alias/search?q=esm&type=issues).
 Not just the `esm` polyfilling module but actual native ESM as well.

 The solution would be to rely on [native import mapping](https://github.com/ilearnio/module-alias/issues/113) but this involves replacing module-alias with it across the entire code base.
 This is also not exactly enough as all things around it (tests, bot, scripts) also need to be updated.

+## Jest parallelization

+The unit test runner (Jest) runs on a single worker (via [`--runInBand`](https://jestjs.io/docs/cli#--runinband)) because there is no way to define per-worker setup code (see [related issue](https://github.com/facebook/jest/issues/8708)).
+This causes unit tests to be a little slower than they could theoretically be.

+What I believe happens is that one of the workers executes the global setup (`jestSetup/globalSetup.js`) which exposes the CMS data as global variables.
+At the same time, other workers start loading some test files and use the global data to moch some API helpers (`jestSetup/setupFilesAfterEnv.js`).
+Unfortunately at this stage the global data may or may not be ready.
+I am unsure why Jest is designed this way.